Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Eva.md

 ### 2025-5-28 -
 added different branch to fix issue, discussed with Maya about logic for different levels, worked on swappable.
 Will fix swappable later.
+Fixed canSWap and scanNeighbors and discussed with Maya about tonights plans